microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

     doc.Content = GenerateBaconIpsum();
     doc.Icon = new SymbolIcon(Symbol.Document);

-    // Create a new TabViewItem from the MyDocument object and add it to the Items collection TabRoot.Items.Add(CreateNewTabFromDocument(doc));
+    // Create a new TabViewItem from the MyDocument object and add it to the TabItems collection TabRoot.TabItems.Add(CreateNewTabFromDocument(doc));
 }

 private TabViewItem CreateNewTabFromDocument(MyDocument doc)